Join us for a guided walking tour through historic downtown Lawrenceburg, KY.

 Along the walk, your guide Jeff Waldridge will tell true stories of history, mystery and hauntings.
 As you walk, you will see and hear actual paranormal evidence captured by experienced investigators.

 Please come early and enjoy our downtown shops and restaurants.
 You may purchase your tickets in advance in our store or by calling 502-510-8777.
-All walks for 2021 start from THE MIX LOCATED AT 105 SOUTH MAIN STREET.
+All walks for 2022 start from CENTURY BANK PARK LOCATED AT 44 ANNA MAC CLARKE AVENUE IN LAWRENCEBURG KY.
 We can accept credit/debit cards or cash on location.
+YOU MAY BUY TICKETS ONLINE AT THE LINK ON THE MAIN PAGE.
 No tickets will be mailed, you will be placed on a list for that date’s walk and tickets will be picked up on location.

 Along the walk you will hear stories from the following locations and much more: